How to Make Detox Easier on Yourself

 Beyond this, nicotine and caffeine can act as triggers and increase your chances of relapse before your recovery has gained traction.

-Consider yoga, meditation, or other recovery tools if you’re finding it hard to destress.
+Consider yoga or meditation if you’re finding it hard to destress.

 Medical Detox: The Safest, Most Effective Strategy